alex-h-stone/spring-boot-microservice-reference/README.md

 #### Exception handling

-See the integration test `shouldReturnErrorWhenCallingGetPetEndpointWithInvalidIdFailingValidation`
-and the implementation in `GlobalExceptionHandler`
+See the `GlobalExceptionHandler` class for details on how to implement exception handling, along with the application exception class `AbstractApplicationException`

 ---

-#### Custom request validation
+#### Java request validation

-See `PetValidator` and the integration test `shouldReturnErrorWhenCallingGetPetEndpointWithInvalidId`
+See `PetValidator` and the integration test `shouldReturnErrorWhenCallingGetPetEndpointWithInvalidIdFailingValidation`
+for details of how to write custom request validation logic.

 ---